 - Fill 20% of your continuous brew vessel with unflavored fermented kombucha as starter tea, and add your SCOBY.

 - Fill the rest of your vessel with sweet tea.
 To brew a gallon of sweet tea, boil 1 quart of filtered water in a stainless steel pan.
 Remove from heat and add 2 Tbsp. (or 6 teabags) of black, white or green tea.
 Don’t use any other types of tea.
 Black/white/green are all from the Camellia sinensis family, which is the preferred food for the kombucha SCOBY.
 Steep for 10 minutes and then remove the tea.
 Add 1 cup white sugar or evaporated cane juice, and stir until dissolved.
 Pour this sweet tea into a gallon pitcher.
 Fill the rest of the way with cold filtered water.
 Stir to blend and then test the temperature.
 It needs to be 85 degrees or lower before going onto the next step.

 - Pour the sweet tea into the continuous brew vessel.
-Always leave a few inches of breathing room at the top, and cover with a tightly woven cloth.
+Repeat step 3 as needed until your vessel is full, but always leave a few inches of breathing room at the top.
+Cover vessel with a tightly woven cloth.
 Don’t use cheesecloth – it’s too porous and flies can get in.

 - Set it in a good location.
 You want the temperature to be between 72-85 degrees, out of direct sunlight, with good air flow (not in a cupboard).
 Use a kombucha heater, as needed.

 - Start tasting your kombucha in a few days.
 Continuous brew kombucha ferments faster than batch brew.
 When it reaches the preferred level of sour-sweet for you, you can drain the fermented kombucha into bottles or mason jars to drink.